Anthropomorphic Collectibles Guide

 adjective[an-thruh-puh-mawr-fik]

-This guide will cover all kinds of anthropomorphic kitchen items, from salt and pepper sets, napkin holders, and tea pots to embroidered pot holders, tea towels, and aprons.
+In this guide, I will talk about all kinds of anthropomorphic kitchen items.
+From salt and pepper sets, napkin holders, and tea pots to embroidered pot holders, tea towels, and aprons.

-The values included in this guide were determined by me during my research of each item and actual prices that they are currently selling at because after all, you can say something is worth whatever you want but in my opinion it's only worth that if it's selling for that price!
-(Sentimental value trumps monetary value at times though) :o)
+The values included in this guide were determined by me during my research of each item and actual prices that similar items are currently selling for.

 Anthropomorphic Kitchen Collectibles